Deceased Donor Kidney Transplant

 Tests Determine if Kidney Is a Match

 Next, blood testing will be performed to make sure the kidney is a match for you.
-It’s possible you may come to the hospital, but not receive a transplant if it turns out the kidney is poor quality or not a good match for you.
+It’s possible you may come to the hospital but not receive a transplant if it turns out the kidney is poor quality or not a good match for you.
 If the kidney is a good match, we’ll ask you and your caregivers to come to Duke University Hospital, where our kidney transplant team will be waiting to perform the surgery that will give you a healthy, functioning kidney.

-Where you receive your care matters.
 Duke University Hospital is proud of our team and the exceptional care they provide.
-They are why our nephrology program is nationally ranked, and the highest ranked program in North Carolina, according to U.S. News & World Report for 2020–2021.
+They are why we are once again recognized as the best hospital in North Carolina, and nationally ranked in 11 adult and 10 pediatric specialties by U.S. News & World Report for 2024–2025.